where to mount weather station

 5. Safe and Reachable

 While environmental factors are very important, practical considerations matter too.
-The station should be in a safe area to avoid vandalism or damage.
-It should also be easy to access for regular maintenance, calibration, and data collection.
-This way, we can keep its environmental integrity intact.
+The station should be located in a safe area.
+This will help stop vandalism or damage.

 6. Consistent with the Purpose Intended